 You should always check with the county where you intend to file to find out if they have additional requirements beyond what is listed below.
 Also, if you have specific questions about your case, you should contact an experienced family law attorney for advice.

-The first form to complete when filing for divorce is the Complaint for Divorce.”
-In Georgia, the spouse filing for divorce is referred to as the “plaintiff,” or “petitioner,” and the other spouse is the “defendant,” or “respondent.”
+The first form to complete when filing for divorce is the “Complaint for Divorce.”
+In Georgia, the spouse filing for divorce is the “plaintiff” or “petitioner,” and the other spouse is the “defendant” or “respondent.”

-The complaint should state that one spouse has been a resident of the county for at least six months, and it must state a legal ground for divorce.
+The complaint should state that one spouse has been a resident of the county for at least six months, and it must provide a legal ground for divorce.
 In Georgia, you can file for a no-fault divorce by stating that the marriage is irretrievably broken.
 Alternatively, you can file based on one of the following fault grounds:

 Filing for divorce means you have given your divorce complaint to the clerk’s office of the superior court in the county where you are filing.
-You’ll give a copy of your signed complaint to the clerk and they will give you a copy with a date stamp and notation showing that it has been filed with the court.
+You’ll provide a copy of your signed complaint to the clerk, and they will give you a copy with a date stamp and notation, showing the date you filed it with the court.

 Your superior court clerk’s office should have a form called an “Acknowledgement of Service,” which you can use to complete this method of service.
-In Georgia, your spouse can also agree to be served by e-mail, but they will have to file a “Notice of Consent to Electronic Service” with the court before you serve them via email - it's usually easier to have them complete an acknowledgment of service.
+In Georgia, your spouse can also agree to be served by e-mail, but they will have to file a “Notice of Consent to Electronic Service” with the court before you serve them.
+It's usually easier to have them complete an acknowledgment of service.
 (O.C.G.A. § 9-11-5.)

-If your spouse refuses to accept service, the court clerk may send the complaint by certified mail, and use the return of the certification as proof that your spouse has received the complaint.
+If your spouse refuses to accept service, the court clerk may send the complaint by certified mail and use the return of the certification as proof that your spouse has received the complaint.

-See our topic page on Georgia Divorce and Family Laws to learn more about divorce and related issues like property division, alimony and child custody.
+See our topic page on Georgia Divorce and Family Laws to learn more about divorce and related issues like property division, alimony, and child custody.

-the full text of the law governing filing for divorce in Georgia, see the Official Code of Georgia Annotated, §19-5-1 through §19-6-35.
+For the full text of the law governing filing for divorce in Georgia, see the Official Code of Georgia Annotated, §19-5-1 through §19-6-35.